 Aquarius Constellation Astrology

-Aquarius constellation, the Water Bearer, is an ecliptic constellation laying between constellation Capricorn and constellation Pisces.
+Aquarius constellation, the Water Bearer, is an ecliptic constellation lying between constellation Capricorn and constellation Pisces.
 It spans 30 degrees longitude in the zodiac signs Aquarius and Pisces.
 The Aquarius constellation contains 16 named fixed stars.

 Aquarius Constellation Stars